Do you hear scratching noises in your attic?

 Now you have to do something with the huge mess on your hands.

-Use paper towel to pick up the droppings and throw them away in a garbage bag.
+- Use a paper towel to pick up the droppings and throw them away in a garbage bag.

 How Do Rodents Get in the Attic?